Information compiled from:

 Rev. Francis Hughes (Pro-Tem Administrator) ~ Apr.
 30 - July 1, 1994

 During his second interimship at St. Joseph's Father Hughes' duties consisted of a myriad of weddings, funerals, training classes and overall supervision of the school.
 As always, his simplistic, but tremendously inspiring homilies at Mass were something that the parish could count on.
 Each time the parish and the community gained from Father Hughes being in our midst.
 On September 3, 1995, the parish hall was named and rededicated the Rev. Francis Hughes Hall.
 Msgr.
-Francis Hughes died April 18, 1999.
+Francis Hughes died April 18, 1999, and is buried at Calvary Cemetery in Youngstown, Ohio.

 Rev. Richard Murphy (Administrator) ~ July 2 - Aug.
 31, 1994